Palm Springs is a desert resort town located 111 miles east of Los Angeles.

 The Catch-22 however, is that most B2B companies think they’re too “boring” to make it work.
 You’re probably on the fence.
 And you’re nowhere near sold on the idea that it can work for YOU.

-After all, no would be interested in any sort of content about your brand, right?
+After all, no one would be interested in any sort of content about your brand, right?

-Aside from changing your attitude (you Debbie Downer, you), there are a number of things you can do to craft an effective content marketing strategy that works.
+Aside from changing your attitude (you Debbie Downer, you), there are a number of things you or your copywriter can do to craft a more effective content marketing strategy.

 In short, the things that have the biggest impact on creating a successful B2B content marketing campaign are as follows:

-- Creating customer personas.
-Think about who your company’s “model customer” is (based on segmented customer date taken from market research, feedback, and interviews) and focus on creating content that will appeal to that type of person.
+- Creating customer personas: Think about who your company’s “model customer” is (based on segmented customer data taken from market research, feedback, and interviews) and focus on creating content that will appeal to that type of person.